spdawson/rails_markdown_templates/README.md

 # RailsMarkdownTemplates

+## Synopsis

 The `rails_markdown_templates` gem allows the use of Markdown as a Rails template language.
-A leading metadata block is parsed, and the metadata made available via a `content_for` block with a customisable key.
+A leading metadata block is parsed, and the metadata made available as HTML `<meta />` tags via a `content_for` block with a customisable key.
 Embedded Ruby may be used in Markdown templates.

 ## Installation